 Q: How often should I reapply natural repellents for mosquitoes?

-Q: Which natural repellents for mosquitoes are best for sensitive skin?
+Q: What are the best natural mosquito repellents for sensitive skin?